DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 - MALWARE (MALICIOUS SOFTWARE) refers to a variety of harmful programs that can infect a computer
 - VIRUSES infect other software (a ‘host program’)
     - The VIRUS spreads as the software is shared by users.
 Typically, they corrupt or modify files on the target computer
 - WORMS do not require a host program.
 They are standalone malware and they are able to spread on their own, without user interaction.
-They spread of WORMS can congest the NETWORK but the ‘payload’ of a WORM can cause additional harm to target devices
+The spread of WORMS can congest the NETWORK but the ‘payload’ of a WORM can cause additional harm to target devices

 - TROJAN HORSES are harmful software that is disguised as legitimate software.
 They are spread through user interaction such as opening email attachments, downloading a file from the Internet.